aws/aws-for-fluent-bit/troubleshooting/debugging.md

 4. If you use Amazon ECS FireLens, enable the AWSLogs driver for Fluent Bit as shown in all of our [examples](https://github.com/aws-samples/amazon-ecs-firelens-examples/blob/mainline/examples/fluent-bit/cloudwatchlogs/task-definition-cloudwatch_logs.json#L14).
 5. Try upgrading to our [latest](https://github.com/aws/aws-for-fluent-bit/releases) or [latest stable](https://github.com/aws/aws-for-fluent-bit/tree/mainline#latest-stable-version) version.
 6. If you are using a Core Fluent Bit C plugin, consider switching to the Go plugin version if possible.
 Or switch from Go to C. See our guide on [C vs Go plugins](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#aws-go-plugins-vs-aws-core-c-plugins).
 Often an issue will only affect one version of the plugin.
+7. See our [Centralized Issue Runbook](#centralized-issue-runbook) for deeper steps and links for investigating any issue.

 #### Enable Debug Logging